 How Is DMT Used?

 Despite its illegal status, the hallucinogen is still used in various settings for religious ceremonies to obtain “deep spiritual awakening” or insight.
+It results in psychoactive effects.
 By itself, DMT is usually snorted, smoked, or injected.
 This is because it’s not active when taken by mouth alone.
-When combined in Ayahuasca, the presence of harmala alkaloids inhibits the enzyme monoamine oxidase, which normally metabolizes the tryptamine hallucinogen.
-Then the drug remains intact so that it absorbs in sufficient amounts to affect brain function and it results in psychoactive effects.

 DMT Experience and Effects

-The main side effect of DMT is psychological.
-People want to take the substance because it provides intense auditory and visual hallucinations and an altered sense of space, body, and time.
-Users have reported shifts in time, visiting other dimensions, talking with aliens, complete changes in the perception of identity and reality, and life-altering experiences.
-Compared with other hallucinogenic drugs like LSD, mushrooms, or Ketamine, users of the hallucinogenic drug say that it has the lowest amount of negative side effects.
+The main effect of DMT is psychological.
+People want to take the substance because it provides intense auditory and visual hallucinations and an altered sense of space, body and time.
+Users have reported shifts in time, visiting other dimensions, talking with aliens, life-altering experiences and complete changes in the perception of identity and reality.
+Compared with other hallucinogenic drugs like LSD, mushrooms or ketamine, people who use DMT say that it has the lowest amount of negative side effects.

 How does DMT affect the body?